Cancer Genetics Overview–for health professionals (PDQ®)

 With routine use of WGS, major challenges in interpretation emerge.
 Foremost is the matter of determining which sequence variations in known cancer predisposition genes are pathologic, which are harmless, and which variations require further evaluation as to their significance.
 This is not a new challenge.
 Various groups are developing processes for the interpretation and curation of a growing database of variants and their significance.
 For example, the International Society for Gastrointestinal Hereditary Tumors has developed such a process for the MMR genes in concert with the Human Variome Project and International Mismatch Repair Consortium.

 These processes may serve as a framework for the emerging challenge of interpreting the significance of sequence variations in genes of uncertain or unknown function in regulation of neoplastic progression or other diseases.
-Larger cancer predisposition panels have been developed by commercial laboratories, with their own process for interpretation.
-To the extent that increasingly larger panels include genes of unknown significance, governance of the interpretation process requires that academic institutions offering their own panels or using external proprietary panels develop a deliberative process for managing the quality assurance for test performance (including Clinical Laboratory Improvement Amendments [CLIA], where appropriate) and interpretation.
+Larger cancer predisposition multi-gene tests have been developed by commercial laboratories, with their own process for interpretation.
+To the extent that increasingly larger multi-gene tests include genes of unknown significance, governance of the interpretation process requires that academic institutions offering their own multi-gene tests or using external proprietary panels develop a deliberative process for managing the quality assurance for test performance (including Clinical Laboratory Improvement Amendments [CLIA], where appropriate) and interpretation.

 - Constitutional mutations in a list of 56 genes should be reported by the laboratory to the ordering clinician, regardless of the indication for which the clinical sequencing was ordered and regardless of patient age.
 This includes the normal sample of a tumor-normal sequenced dyad.
 Patients may opt out of such analysis after clear understanding of the ramifications and full informed consent prior to clinical sequencing.